GregoryHue/UterEabs/README.md

 Both databases are hosted online.
 As they are hosted online, you can skip the databases section.

 The Mongo database is hosted for free on the official Mongo website: https://cloud.mongodb.com/v2/610067f01819cf0527e3a4bc.
+You can access to the MongoDB database and fill it by using the `.json` files provided in /back/.mongo_data.

 The MySQL database is hosted for free on https://remotemysql.com/.

-You can access to the MongoDB database and fill it by using the `.json` files provided in /back/.mongo_data.
 You can access to the MySQL database and fill it by using the `.sql` files provided in /back/.mysql_data.

+Note: the MySQL database's name is randomly generated, and can't be changed, as oppose to the Docker solution where it's still called `uber_eats`.

 ## API